Corporate Legal

 3. Issues of confidentiality will arise in some disciplines and areas of research and these must be appropriately addressed by the department or research unit involved.
 The Tri-Council document on the Ethics of Research Involving Human Subjects provides guidelines for researchers in this area.

 4. Subject to any limitations imposed by the terms of grants, contracts or other arrangements for the conduct of research, the principal investigator and all co-investigators must have free access to all original data and products of the research at all times.
-With the knowledge and authorization of the principal investigator, a member of the research team may make copies of the primary data for his/her own use.
+With the knowledge and authorization of the principal investigator, a member of the research team may make copies of the primary data for their own use.

 5. When a principal investigator (either faculty member, staff or student) leaves the College, arrangements for the safekeeping of records, data and products of research must be made.
 In the case of students, the data stays in the College; in the case of a faculty member, they normally would take the data with them.